The enchanted boy

 Western hounds tongue (Cynotglossum grande) bright blue along the Hoo Koo E Hoo Trail in Larkspur, California by Betsey Crawford

-Blue is light seen through a veil. ~ Henry David Thoreau ~ I have tens of thousands of photos in my files, the vast majority flowers.
+Blue is light seen through a veil.~ Henry David Thoreau ~ I have tens of thousands of photos in my files, the vast majority flowers.
 They are often of the same flowers, taken in different years and at different places.
-So the numbers don’t reflect the number of species.
-But still, in all those
+So, the numbers don’t reflect the number of species.
+Even so, of all those thousands,

 The mystery of blue flowers Read More »